Educational Psychology (EPSY)

 5356.
-Principles of Educational and Psychological Measurement (3).
-Analysis and techniques of tests and measurements used in the practice of school psychology.
+Educational and Psychological Assessment and Decision Making (3).
+Analysis and administration of techniques and measures used in the practice of school psychology.

 5379.
 Introduction to Educational Research (3).
 Introduction to the nature of research and its relationship to educational thought and practice.
 Focus on preparing research consumer.

 5380.
 Introduction to Educational Statistics (3).
 An introductory course in statistics with major emphasis on univariate measures for analyzing educational data.